egarson/merlin/README.md

 * parse_num

 Github does not support 'git submodules' at the time of this writing.
-As a consequence, you will need to put a copy of [parse_num.erl][https://github.com/egarson/parse_num] in the src directory.
+As a consequence, you will need to put a copy of [parse_num.erl](https://github.com/egarson/parse_num) in the `src/` directory.

 ## License